NikhilManjunath/Algorithms/05 - Project - Trojan Map/README.md

 ## Test the program

-We created some tests for you to test your program, please run
+In order to test the functionalities of our program, please run
 ```shell
 $ bazel test tests:trojanmap_test
 ```

-Please add you test in the [trojanmap_test_student.cc](tests/trojanmap_test_student.cc) and run
+You can add your own testcases in the [trojanmap_test_student.cc](tests/trojanmap_test_student.cc) and run

 ```shell
 $ bazel test tests:trojanmap_test_student